guptaanu412/example-course-specs/README.md

 and many factors besides pre-existing knowledge influence who a course is suitable for.
 The second step in designing a lesson is therefore to make clear who it is intended to help and how.
 To help you do this,
-we have created [learner profiles][profile-site] for typical DataCamp students.
+we have created [student profiles][profile-site] for typical DataCamp students.
 Each profile has [four constant parts][learner-profiles]: the person's general background, what they already know,